 I read a pre-release version of THREE KISSES, ONE MIDNIGHT.
 I loved the stories and the ways they connected together.
 The formatting was a little strange, but I feel like that’s something I’m hesitant to assume is the way the published version of the book will be.

 I wish each section had individual chapters, though.
 Each point of view section is probably close to 100 pages.
-In the ARC, it’s broken up with scene breaks (little stars across one line), but each section is basically formatted as one long chapter.
+In the ARC, each point-of-view uses scene breaks (little stars across one line), but each section reads as one long chapter.
 That wasn’t my favorite.
 It feels weird to me to stop reading at a scene break instead of a chapter break.
-But on the whole, that’s a minor thing, and the final version of the book may not be formatted that way.
+I don’t know if the final version reads that way.
 The sample section available on Amazon shows some scene breaks but not any chapter breaks.

 Anyhow.
 One of the big reasons I wanted to read this book is because I’ve read other books by Roshani Chokshi (pretty much an auto-buy author for me at this point) and Sandhya Menon, whose books have been so much fun!
 I’m not totally caught up on her backlist, but I’m sure I will at some point.
 The only one of the trio that I hadn’t read before is Evelyn Skye, and I’ve got a couple of her books on my To Be Read list.
 So I was excited about getting to read something by her, too.